Shanfan/story-collection/snail-cricket/script.md

 C: Come on, don't you see my point?
 Yellow isn't exactly your best color either.

 ### ch3_sn04_pn00
-S: Um... it's taken me quite a while to get up here.
+S: Um... it took me quite a while to get up here.
 C: Ooh...
 Yeah.
 Sorry.
 This is fine.

 ### ch3_sn05_pn00